Kelly Molinet, Head of School and Executive Director

-Liz Rhodes earned her BA in English Language and Literature from the University of North Carolina at Chapel Hill and completed her MA in Education at CU-Boulder.
+Liz Rhodes earned her Bachelor of Arts in English Language and Literature from the University of North Carolina at Chapel Hill and completed her Masters in Education at University of Colorado Boulder.
 Prior to finding a home at September School, Liz taught secondary English in St. Vrain Valley School District and in Mapleton Public Schools.
 Liz chose to teach English because she believes studying literature has the power to help readers contemplate diverse points of view and explore new ways of viewing and living in the world.
 While she believes that the ability to read and write effectively is crucial to students’ future success, Liz’s primary reason for becoming a teacher is to be a positive, reliable, and deeply caring presence for students fighting through difficult school years.
 She loves teaching at September School because of the community’s focus on meeting each student where they are and because of the close, genuine student-teacher relationships.
 In addition to teaching, Liz loves to travel, read, and go on outdoor adventures with her dog.

 “Students learn best in an accepting environment that allows them to explore, take risks, and try new ways of living in the world.
 September School community members give one another permission to show up as their authentic selves, allowing deep learning and personal growth to occur. ” – Liz Rhodes

-Robyn earned a B.A. and M.A. in English.
+Robyn earned her Bachelors and Masters degrees in English.
 After teaching in independent schools and colleges, she began working in the corporate world.
-She was an Assistant Vice President for an investment banking firm and Corporate Communications Manager for a publicly held company.
-After leaving the corporate world, she returned to education, where she was Director of Development for several schools.
-In addition, she has been a development consultant for schools, a hospital, a library, and start-up nonprofits.
+She was an assistant vice president for an investment banking firm and corporate communications manager for a publicly held company.
+After leaving these businesses, she returned to education, where she was director of development for several schools.
+She has also served as a development consultant for schools, a hospital, a library, and start-up nonprofits.
 Robyn and her husband moved to the Boulder area in 2013.

-“I feel blessed to have the opportunity to work with September School’s outstanding faculty and staff.”– Robyn Trent
+“I feel blessed to have the opportunity to work with September School’s outstanding faculty, staff and students.”– Robyn Trent

 Art Atkison, English Teacher

-Art earned a BA and MA in English.
+Art earned a Bachelors and Masters in English.
 After teaching English in independent schools and colleges for 30 years, Art became headmaster of a large, independent school.
-Upon retirement, Art and his wife moved to Florida before moving to Boulder in 2013.
+Upon retirement, Art and his wife moved to Florida before relocating to Boulder in 2013.

 “Education is life itself…the self is not ready-made but something in continuous formation through choice of action..the person who thinks learns as much from failures as from successes.” -John Dewey